Skip to main content

 Ranking Questions

-1. Is the project located upstream of Upper Klamath Lake in the HUC 8 Sprague watershed and have resource concern of Inefficient Use of Irrigation Water?
+2. The project is located upstream of Upper Klamath Lake in the HUC 8 Sprague watershed?

-5. Conservation practices in the EQIP schedule of operations include soil health testing and cover cropping on one or more fields?
+6. Conservation practices in the EQIP schedule of operations include cover cropping on one or more fields?

-6. The project is located within 3 miles to Klamath River restoration efforts and within an irrigation district pursuing a watershed action plan that has passed the public comment period?
+7. The project is located within an irrigation district pursuing a watershed action plan that has passed the public comment period?